glguy/irc-core/README.md

 * `chanserv-channels` - list of text - list of channels with chanserv op permission
 * `flood-penalty` - number - cost in seconds per message
 * `flood-threshold` - number - threshold of seconds for burst
+* `message-hooks` - list of text - names of hooks to enable

 Commands